andraugust/andraugust.github.io/index.md

 <p style="opacity:0.5">03/2016</p>

-Threes is a dice game of endless fun.
+Threes is a dice game.
 Do you know how to play Threes?
 Do you know how to win at Threes?
 Here I explain the rules of Threes and use backward induction to find its optimal policy.

 ## [Artificial Life, Neural Nets, and Genetic Algorithms](neuroev.html)